ofxyz/ofxLibcamera/README.md

 ## Install

     sudo apt install libcamera-dev

-> Clone this repo into your addons folder.
+    clone this repo into your addons folder

 ## Examples